Out of the Fire

 About the Book

-A stunning art book featuring twenty-three west coast artists and craftspeople who work in metal as their primary medium.
+A stunning art book featuring twenty-four west coast artists and craftspeople who work in metal as their primary medium.

 Miran Elbakyan captures movement and whimsicality in his Surrealist-inspired sculptures.
 Nycki Samuels earned the moniker “Tough Tiny Welder” on the road to artistic freedom, as she fought her way through the male-dominated world of industrial metalwork.
 Ts’uts’umutl Luke Marston began making jewellery when he was still a teenager, honing the skills of his craft at the same time as he was learning about the imagery and oral narratives of the Coast Salish Peoples.
 Combining a love of technology, fashion, and the industrial arts, Bev Petow has the remarkable ability to transform cold, hard steel into delicate-looking dresses.
 With over one hundred spectacular colour and black-and-white photographs of the artists and their works, this book is a stunning behind-the-scenes look at those who choose fire as their tool and metal as their raw material.